Lenox China: Patterns, Marks, Values & Collector’s Guide

 Lenox China vs Oxford China

 In 1966, Lenox acquired Oxford China, a separate line positioned as a more affordable alternative to the premium Lenox brand.
 Oxford pieces carry an Oxford backstamp rather than the Lenox wreath mark and are typically found at lower prices.
 Both lines are good quality American china, but Lenox proper commands the premium on the collector market.
+Some Oxford patterns are identical or very similar to Lenox patterns.
+When evaluating a piece, always check the backstamp: Oxford, Lenox, or a combination indicating both brands.

 Where to Buy and Sell Lenox China